Analytics Market is a one-stop resource for anything you can do with Google Analytics. Tips and tricks, product news, API tools, and more!

-Upgrading Your Site From urchin.js to ga.js
+Upgrading Your Site From urchin.js to analytics.js

-Advantages to ga.js
+Advantages to newer code

 There are some clear advantages to using the newer code, however.
 And those advantages will only multiply with time.